-Candidates will not be permitted to take any part of the examination until confirmation has been received from the relevant university or institution that the candidate has completed their university programme.
+Candidates will not be permitted to take any part of the examination until formal confirmation has been received from the relevant university or institution that the candidate has completed their university programme.
 Candidates who submit an application and pay the required exam fee but are subsequently found to be ineligible by their university will have their application withdrawn and a full refund of their fees provided.
+Applications will also be withdrawn, and a full refund of fees provided, in instances where formal confirmation of eligibility is not received from a candidate's university by the required deadline ahead of an assessment period.